FiatDemise/monero-for-all-brochure/KES/translation-english.md

 Step 1:

 Install a Monero wallet on your smartphone.
-There are many trusted and free apps in the App Store, Play Store and F-Droid such as Cake Wallet, Monerujo, and MyMonero.
+There are many trusted and free apps in the
+App Store, Play Store and F-Droid.
+Cake Wallet, Monerujo, MyMonero and
+Mysu have proven themselves.

 Step 2:

 There are several ways to get Monero (XMR).

+Trade other crypto for XMR
+	on trocador.app or stealthex.io

 Earn it.
 1) Accept Monero at your business
-2) Sell items or services on moneromarket.io or XMRBazaar.com
+2) Sell items or services on moneromarket.io or xmrbazaar.com

+Buy XMR Peer to Peer (P2P) using
+	haveno.exchange

+Buy Monero as an Executor at monezon.com

+Buy Monero with KYC at kraken.com

 Receive it.
 Create a fundraiser at kuno.anne.media

-Buy it Peer to Peer (P2P).
-1) Use localmonero.co to buy XMR
-2) Use Binance P2P to buy LTC or BCH, then exchange that for XMR in trocador.app or stealthex.io
-3) Use monezon.com to buy things with fiat for people that want to trade their XMR for things.
-Takes a few steps, but this is a private and censorship resistant way to trade fiat for XMR.

-Mine it.
-Learn how at p2pool.io/#helpZ
+Mine it with gupax.io

 Step 3: